Basic Grammar & Writing

 For students who have completed grades 8 and 9 or for those who wish to review 10th grade English, the goal of this course is to provide students with a complete and systematic review of the fundamentals of English grammar, to help students write clearly and correctly, and to introduce students to several works of literature with emphasis on the fundamentals of fiction.
 Instruction focuses on writing the longer essay with an effective thesis statement and supporting paragraphs.
 Vocabulary and spelling are also studied, depending on the needs of the individual.

-This is a course for students in grades 9–12 who wish to develop their creative and technical abilities in the written word.
-The course will be taught by St. Albans’ Writer in Residence.
-Students will experience in-class writing exercises and workshops, one-on-one conferences with the teacher, and readings that will include short story, graphic novels, poetry, and creative nonfiction.
+This is a three-week course for students in grades 9 through 12 who wish to develop their creative and technical abilities in the written word.
+Students will experience in-class writing exercises and workshops, one-on-one conferences with the teacher, and readings that will include short story, graphic novels, poetry and creative nonfiction.
 Writing assignments will include both specific prompts and opportunities for students to pursue forms or topics of their own interest.